cacophony-wj/servitium/README.md

 **This Modlist contains mods with sexual content and you need to be of legal age in your country (most western countries: 18+, some eastern ones: 21+)**.

-_Licentia QUESTS_ is variant of _Licentia_, one of _Wabbajack's_ oldest and most well-regarded adult modlists, featuring optional non-fetish content with the _OSuite_ series of _OSA / OStim_ mods and an emphasis on build variety, backed up by an accessible Power Fantasy design philosophy.
-It _greatly expands_ the default _Licentia_ Content with over a dozen alternate Profiles to suit multiple playstyles.
-You can read about all the available Profiles for _Licentia QUESTS_ [here](PROFILES.md).
+_SERVITIUM_ is a variant of _Licentia_, one of _Wabbajack's_ oldest and most well-regarded adult modlists.
+It emphasizes an accessible Power Fantasy design philosophy but spices things up a bit with the _SexLab_ Adult Framework as well as a host of intrusive fetish content.
+It is primarily intended for Female Characters.
+The reason for its creation is the frequent downtime of similar modlists on _Wabbajack._

 ### System Specifications